OpenMS/pyopenms-docs/docs/source/chemistry.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 OpenMS can also generate theoretical isotopic distributions from analytes
-represented as ``EmpiricalFormula``.
+represented as :py:class:`~.EmpiricalFormula`.
 Currently there are two algorithms
 implemented, CoarseIsotopePatternGenerator which produces unit mass isotope
 patterns and FineIsotopePatternGenerator which is based on the IsoSpec
 algorithm [1]_ :